Adrianapip/Adrianapip.github.io/content/pages/About me.md

 Status: Hidden
 Slug: landing-page-about-hidden

-Hello, I'm Adriana.
-I work mainly on computational-based research that develops and builds medical diagnostics.
-I'm currently a scientific consultant at [Dranalytics](https://www.dranalytyics.co).
+Hello!
+I'm Adriana.
+I'm a scientific consultant at [Dranalytics](https://www.dranalytyics.co) working on computional-based research for medical diagnostics.

-I'm a self-taught coder and love exploring different ways that technology can positively influence science and, in general, life.
+I'm also a self-taught coder and enjoying working on (probably too) many projects simultaneously, largely in Python.

-Here you can find all the current things I'm working on, thinking about, or reading.
+This site is a catchall for all the stuff that takes up space in my brain, including my thoughts on: recent reads, baking adventures, various scientific ideas, and programming snippets.